 Meet Regenia Stull, Liberty Hospital’s Chief Nursing Officer

 Regenia brings more than 20 years of nursing leadership experience to Liberty Hospital and has coined the phrase “a nurse to nurses.”
 Throughout her career, Regenia has traveled the world picking up key insights that have led her journey into leadership.
-After studying at West Viriginia and getting married, her husband in active duty allowed them the opportunity to see many different cities, patient demographics, and experiences.
-Regenia has been everywhere from South Dakota, Hawaii, Louisiana, and now resides in Missouri.
-Along the way, she has worked as an OB tech, working with women and children’s high-risk pediatrics, has done consulting work for Missouri Hospital Association (MHA), has served as a legal nurse consultant, and in management and executive leadership.
-Regenia has recently received honors as a Top 50 Chief Nursing Officer 2024 by Woman We Admire.
+After studying at West Viriginia University and getting married, her husband in active duty Air Force allowed them the opportunity to see many different cities, patient demographics, and experiences.
+Regenia has been everywhere from WV, South Dakota, Hawaii, Louisiana, and now resides in Missouri.
+Along the way, she has worked as a C.N.A., OB tech, and an RN working in Critical Care, Emergency Services, and high-risk OB.
+She has done consulting work for Missouri Hospital Association (MHA), in management and executive leadership roles and has served as a legal nurse consultant.
+Regenia has recently received honors as a Top 50 Chief Nursing Officer 2024 by Woman We Admire as well as Becker’s Top CNOs to know (I just got the notification for the 2nd award yesterday from Beckers!)

 Q: Explain why workplace culture is one of your pillars of nursing leadership?

 Regenia understood the importance of culture work after a personal experience found her in the eyes of a patient.
 “After my father passed away, I was in a fog for a while.
-It is a dark place to lose someone you love.
-When I came back to work, I had to remember to wear a different face in presenting myself,” Stull remembered.
+It is just so hard to lose someone you love.
+When I went back to work, I had to remember to wear a different face in presenting myself,” Stull remembered.
 “I was at the coffee shop inside the Hospital I worked at and remember seeing a woman looking blankly in the same fogged haze that I had myself felt in grief.
 I decided to tap her on the shoulder and asked her, ‘is there anything I can do to make this moment better for you?’ and received the fiercest, longest hug I have ever received.”
-Stull utilizes empathy and human connection as a large piece of culture work; “culture is a feeling,” she remarked.
+Stull utilizes empathy and human connection as a large piece of culture work; “culture is felt,” she remarked.

 Q: From a patient perspective, what do you want the general public to know about challenges and opportunities nurses face today?

 A: “One thing that is important to understand,” said Stull, “is that in a matter-of-fact way, nurses join the profession because they want to help people.”
 Regenia explained that there are many journeys that can lead someone into nursing.
 What makes nursing so unique, is the concept of marrying clinical knowledge with the artful way of explaining it to patients in a caring and effective way that matters the most.
 “Of course,” she explained, “there are many different minds in health care that are focused on different specialties; physicians, pharmacists, psychologists, and many more approach patient wellness differently.
-It is the nurses that directly interprets the way a patient understands their care and relates it that is so special.”
+It is typically the nurses that directly interpret the medical terminology and language in a way a patient can understand so they can then apply that knowledge.”

 Q: How has the Foundation helped nurses through its various programs?